-Members were advised that based on the projected outturn figures set out in the report, the Authority would have an underspend of £5,000.
+The Treasurer also advised that based on the forecasted figures as set out in the report, the Authority would have an underspend of £17,269.
 This forecast was based on current information and would be closely monitored by Officers during the remainder of the financial year.